ietf-wg-alto/draft-alto-oam-yang/objectives.md

   (e.g., database schema to store topology collected from an Interface to the Routing System (I2RS) client {{RFC7921}})

-However, examples of these are provided in the Appendices.
+For convenience, examples of how related extensions can be defined are provided in the Appendices.

 ## Basic Requirements {#requirements}